ninchistudios/musicproduction/end-to-end-checklist.md

 ##### Drums

-* Use a signal generator, gated from the specific drum track, to add meat to a drum. ~50Hz works ok for a kick. e.g. Tone Gate in Reaper.
+* Use a signal generator (e.g. Tone Gate in Reaper), gated from the specific drum track, to add meat to a drum. ~50Hz works ok for a kick or tune it to your kick & the song's tonic.
 * Tape saturation can sound great on drums to give them a warm compression.
 * Gate out drums between hits to create headroom/clarity and remove mud.
 * Very high compression with a long release on a drum room mic can add a nice meat to a drum mix when blended judiciously.
 EQ may be needed after the compressor to cut anything annoying.